d0vgan/TagsView/TagsView_Readme.txt

   Show tooltips
   - TagsView shows tooltips in its TreeView and ListView.

+  Esc sets the focus to Editor
+  - When Esc is pressed in TagsView, the focus goes to the Editor's editing window.
+    (Note: you can always use Ctrl+BackSpace to clear the TagsView's filter).

   ctags: output to stdout instead of temp file
   - TagsView reads ctags' output from stdout instead of a temporary file.
     This is slower than reading from a temp file.
 Moreover, ctags generates a temp file anyway.